Anand-kumar-63/Node-project/readme.md

-add timestams to userschema>>creation and updation add API level validations to patch request and sigun  post api add api validation for each fields
+add timestams to userschema>>creation and updation add API level validations to patch request and sigun  post api add api validation for each fields explore the validator library and install it use it fro password Email and URL }
-}
 # schema type
 - A SchemaType defines the type of data a field can store.